N=3-extended Supersymmetric Schwarzian and Liouville Theories: Introduction

-An $N=3$ supersymmetric extension is missing for the Schwarzian and Liouville theories both.
-The aim of this paper is to study it and to fill up the gap in the literature.
-To this end we need a proper knowledge about the $N=3$ superconformal algebra.
-It has been discussed in few occasions in the literature.
-We begin by giving a brief summary on the algebra in Section 2.
-The reader familiar with the algebra may skip this section.
-In Section 3 the coadjoint orbit method is worked out to obtain the Kirillov-Kostant 2-form which is invariant under the $N=3$ superconformal diffeomorphism.
-In Section 4 we study the coadjoint orbit dependence of the Kirillov-Kostant 2-form, represented by a superfield $b$.
-It is shown that the $b$ dependence is renormalized into the Kirillov-Kostant 2-form with $b=0$ when the configuration is chosen appropriately at the initial point of the orbit.
-Then the renormalized Kirillov-Kostant 2-form gets invariant under OSp(2$|$3) transformations.
-If the configuration is furthermore specified, the initial point of the orbit gets stable under one other kind of OSp(2$|$3) transformations as well.
+Here $L$ is a one-form while $H$ is a zero-form.
+They give the $N=3$ super-Liouville and super-Schwarzian theories respectively.
+(See (3.15).)
+In Section 4 we study the orbit dependence of the Kirillov-Kostant two-form $\widehat \Omega_b$, represented by a superconformal field $b$.
+It is shown that the $b$ dependence is renormalized into the Kirillov-Kostant two-form $\widehat \Omega_b$ with $b=0$ when the configuration is chosen appropriately at the initial point of the orbit.
+Then the renormalized Kirillov-Kostant two-form gets invariant under OSp(2$|$3) transformation.
+If the configuration is furthermore specified, the initial point of the orbit gets stable under one other kind of OSp(2$|$3) transformation as well.
 These symmetries are called OSp(2$|$3)$_{target}$ and OSp(2$|$3)$_{diff}$ respectively.
-In Sections 5 and 6 use is made of this Kirillov-Kostant 2-form to construct $N=3$ super-Schwarzian and $N=(3,0)$ super-Liouville actions respectively.
-The above twofold OSp(2$|$3) symmetry of the renormalized Kirillov-Kostant 2-form is recovered in those theories.
-There is one point to be stressed for the $N=(3,0)$ super-Liouville theory.
-Namely the the action appears in a non-local form as long as we stick to the supercovariant formulation with superfields.
-We give a local form by expanding the action in components.
-This peculiarity of the action has already appeared in the $N=(4,0)$ theory\cite{A5}, but not in the $N=(1,0)$ and (2,0) theories as commented in the final section.
+In Sections 5 and 6 they are examined for the $N=3$ super-Schwarzian and $N=(3,0)$ super-Liouville actions, given in Section 3.
+The above twofold OSp(2$|$3) symmetry of the renormalized Kirillov-Kostant two-form is recovered for these actions.
+The super-Schwarzian action is worked out by expanding superfields in components.
+It turns out to be remarkably simple.
+(See (\ref{HHH}).)
+We comment on its quantization in the final section.
+As for the super-Liouville theory the action contains a non-local term.
+It can be hardly put in a local form in the supercovariant formulation with superfields.
+We give it a local expression by expanding the superfields in components.
+The expression is rather complicated.
+(See (\ref{explicit-gamma}).)
+The similar complication has already appeared in the $N=(4,0)$ theory\cite{A5}, but not in the $N=(0,0),(1,0)$ and $(2,0)$ theories.
+In this regard we make one more comment on the super-Liouville theories in the final section.
 Appendices A and B contain helpful formulae for some arguments in the paper.
-Appendix C is devoted to make clear a subtle difference between the $N=3$ and 4 super-Schwarzian theories in arguing the double OSp(2$|$3) symmetry.
+Appendix C is devoted to make clear a subtle difference between the $N=3$ and 4 super-Schwarzian theories in arguing the twofold OSp(2$|$3) symmetry.